KamiQuasi/bullseyebaking/content/_index.md

 Stocking Stuffers
 ==================
-- These small bags of miniature cookies are a great addition to anyone's stocking
+These small bags of miniature cookies taste and look great.
+They are a great addition to anyone's stocking, a teacher's gift, or treats for your co-workers.
 - Includes three decorated miniature cookies
 - Sealed in a clear plastic sleeve
-- $3 per sleeve
+- $3 per sleeve or 4 sleeves for $10

 Seasonal Pies
 -------------